 Lansdowne is a somewhat small borough located in the state of Pennsylvania.
 With a population of 10,639 people and three constituent neighborhoods, Lansdowne is the 97th largest community in Pennsylvania.
-Lansdowne has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in Lansdowne was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Lansdowne is a decidedly white-collar borough, with fully 85.09% of the workforce employed in white-collar jobs, well above the national average.
+Lansdowne is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lansdowne is a borough of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Lansdowne who work in office and administrative support (14.43%), management occupations (10.69%), and teaching (8.76%).
+There are especially a lot of people living in Lansdowne who work in office and administrative support (15.90%), management occupations (10.55%), and healthcare (9.63%).

 Also of interest is that Lansdowne has more people living here who work in computers and math than 95% of the places in the US.

-One downside of living in Lansdowne is that it can take a long time to commute to work.
-In Lansdowne, the average commute to work is 34.65 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the borough, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly borough.
-Many of Lansdowne’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Lansdowne, however, the average commute to work is quite long.
+On average, people spend 36.07 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the borough is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 Despite being a small borough, Lansdowne has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

-The per capita income in Lansdowne in 2010 was $31,158, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
-This equates to an annual income of $124,632 for a family of four.
+The per capita income in Lansdowne in 2010 was $30,377, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $121,508 for a family of four.
 However, Lansdowne contains both very wealthy and poor people as well.

 The most common language spoken in Lansdowne is English.
-Other important languages spoken here include French Creole and Indic languages.
+Other important languages spoken here include Spanish and French.